Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Gills at first white then pale lemon.
 On lawns and grass verges

 in groups.
-Inedible.
-Same as previous two photographs but showing
+Same as previous two photographs but showing underside

 Scleroderma citrinum Common Earthball, University Park,